vindarel/common-lisp-course-in-videos/README.md

 answering questions, writing libraries, software, demos, starter kits and using CL in production© [^1].
 I run my own small business [^2].

-*Here's a [60% coupon until June 2nd, 2023](https://www.udemy.com/course/common-lisp-programming/?couponCode=GITHUBPOWER2023).* *If you are a student, drop me a line for a free link.*
+*Here's a [60% coupon until August 4th, 2023](https://www.udemy.com/course/common-lisp-programming/?couponCode=SUNNY-LISP-2023).* *If you are a student, drop me a line for a free link.*
 Here's what you'll learn.

 <p align="center">